Join Date: Nov 2002

 Canary Wharf estate.
-They would link the Ontario and Quebec towers with the main cluster and Wood Wharf.
+They will link the Ontario and Quebec towers with the main cluster and Wood Wharf.

 - Sky Garden Tower.
 A residential tower in Vauxhall that would stand near St George's Wharf.
-Approved in October 2008.
+Proposed in July 2008.

 Height is 120m/35 storeys.

 - Newfoundland Tower.
 Possible 37-storey hotel/residential tower for Canary Wharf, on a site bounded by Park Place,